-The sub-menu here allows you to change the settings for the GPU Performance, FlexiCharger and to DDI Control it as required.
+The sub-menu here allows you to change the settings for the GPU Performance Scaling, FlexiCharger, SW Guard Extensions, VT-d, Fast Boot and DDI Control it as required.

-GPU Performance Scaling (Advanced Menu > Advanced Chipset Control)

-You can enable/disable NVIDIA GPU Performance scaling from this menu.
+GPU Performance Scaling (Advanced Menu > Advanced Chipset Control) You can enable/disable NVIDIA GPU Performance scaling from this menu.
 The NVIDIA Card does the scaling if this option is on, and has less latency than the Intel GPU.
 This can be useful if you play games etc.